Energy label for tyres

 Summer and winter tyres differ not only in terms of their tread, but also in the composition of the rubber compound.
 The compound used in summer tyres has to be able to ensure optimal grip at high outside temperatures and is thus adapted accordingly.

-Safety: at low temperatures, the rubber compound used in summer tyres hardens and becomes rigid.
+Safety: At low temperatures, the rubber compound used in summer tyres hardens and becomes rigid.
 This means that summer tyres can no longer ensure the necessary performance.
 They are already unsuitable at low temperatures, i.e. not just when there is snow and ice on the roads.
 Braking tests at 40 km/h show that a vehicle equipped with summer tyres requires approximately twice the braking distance on snow in comparison with a vehicle equipped with winter tyres.

 Are all-season tyres an alternative to winter tyres?